MaverickTse/lsw-build3/README.md

 Currently, this build AviUtl and VapourSynth plugins **ONLY**.

+You can spare the trouble and simply get the Travis auto-build [HERE](https://github.com/MaverickTse/LSW-AutoCIBuild/releases/latest)

 ## Usage

 Run the powershell script `lsw-bld3.ps1` with or without parameter.
 When invoked without a parameter, MSYS2 will be installed to `C:\MSYS64`.
 To specify installation folder, provide the folder path as a parameter.